hophamlam/uptime-kuma-fly/README.md

 ## Add custom domain

-Change into your domain + Use CNAME to point your domain to auto-generated fly.io app url
+Change into your domain + Use CNAME to point your domain to auto-generated fly.clio app url

 ```bash
 flyctl certs create status.mydomain.com